ERamaM/PMDLComparator/README.md

 Results of the experimentation are available in [this link](https://nextcloud.citius.usc.es/s/ogLr7cgS9fEjKwy).

+Note that the code provided in the compressed file is from a slightly older version than the current one.

 ## Implemented approaches

 | Author                   | Paper                                                                  | Original Code repository                                                                                                              |